JamesMunday98/AllSurveyPhotometry/README.md

 # Missing a source that you want included?
-Push a script to access the data and/or supply basic details of where the data is obtained.
+Push a script to access the data and/or supply me basic details of how the data is obtained.